KanishkaSingh2396/Foodie-Fi_CaseStudy/README.md

 ```
 ![image](https://user-images.githubusercontent.com/89623051/142484639-02fb4f7a-d3fa-4140-a990-0f05be9d7400.png)

---Part B: Data Analysis Questions
+### Part B: Data Analysis Questions

-Question 1 How many customers has Foodie-Fi ever had?
+##### Question 1 How many customers has Foodie-Fi ever had?

 ```sql
 select count(distinct customer_id) from foodie_fi.subscriptions
 ```
 ![image](https://user-images.githubusercontent.com/89623051/142484773-4293e10e-2c48-4ec9-8612-bb64ee8ee931.png)

-Question 2 What is the monthly distribution of trial plan start_date values for our dataset - use the start of the month as the group by value
+##### Question 2 What is the monthly distribution of trial plan start_date values for our dataset - use the start of the month as the group by value

 ```sql
 select